ai-enhanced-engineer/ai-assistant-roles/README.md

 ## Quick Start

+### Using with Claude Projects
+1. Create a new Project in Claude
+2. Copy your chosen role from `ai_assistant_roles/roles/`
+3. Add it to the Project's custom instructions

+### Using with ChatGPT
+1. Open ChatGPT settings → Customize ChatGPT
+2. Copy your chosen role prompt
+3. Paste into "How would you like ChatGPT to respond?"

+### General Usage
 1. Browse the `ai_assistant_roles/roles/` directory
 2. Copy any role prompt
-3. Use as system prompt in your preferred AI assistant (Claude, ChatGPT, etc.)
+3. Use as system prompt in your preferred AI assistant

 ## 📚 Available Roles